corda/corda/docs/source/firewall-configuration-file.rst

         :expectedCertificateSubject: The X500 Subject name that will be presented in client certificates from the remote ``FloatOuter`` instances.

-        :customSSLConfiguration:   .. note:: For ease of use the TLS default control tunnel connections present certificate details from (``<workspace>/certificates/sslkeystore.jks``) and validate against (``<workspace>/certificates/truststore.jks``), using the passwords defined in the root config.
+        :tunnelSSLConfiguration:   .. note:: For ease of use the TLS default control tunnel connections present certificate details from (``<workspace>/certificates/sslkeystore.jks``) and validate against (``<workspace>/certificates/truststore.jks``), using the passwords defined in the root config.
                                              However, it is strongly recommended that distinct KeyStores should be configured in this section to use locally valid certificates only, so that compromise of the DMZ machines does not give access to the node's primary TLS keys.